 Lenovo is committed to offering environmentally preferable packaging for its products.
 Since 2008, Lenovo has eliminated over 2,500 tons of packaging consumption by weight.
 In FY 2016/17 alone we reduced packaging consumption by 500 tons.

-recyclable packaging material on many products.
+Lenovo began using 100% recycled and recyclable packaging material in 2008.
 The new packaging material, made from 100 percent recycled

 cushions, enables PCs to be stacked together and requires less packaging material.
 This new material also